tjmahr/dissertation/docs/15-aim1-notebook.md

 The effect reflects how the looks to phonological foil decreased as the trial progresses.
 After an incorrect look to the foil, the children on average corrected their gaze and looked even less to the phonological foil.
-We do not observe this degree of correction during age 3 presumably because children hardly looked to the phonological foil early on.
+We do not observe this degree of correction during age 3, presumably because children at age 3 hardly looked to the phonological foil early on.

 The age-4 and age-5 smooths also significantly differed, EDF = 1.00, *p*&nbsp;< .001, although the low EDF values indicates that